Rose in the Fist

-The Rose in the Fist (Rosa nel Pugno, RnP) was a political alliance of parties in Italy.
+The Rose in the Fist (Rosa nel Pugno, RnP) was a political alliance of political parties in Italy and one of the main supporters of gay rights, abortion, and euthanasia in Italian politics.
+The RnP was part of the centre-left coalition, which at that time was known as The Union.

-The RnP was composed of the Italian Democratic Socialists (SDI; a social-democratic party led by Enrico Boselli and Roberto Villetti), the Italian Radicals (RI; a liberal-libertarian party led by Marco Pannella and Emma Bonino) and some independent members gathered in the Association for the Rose in the Fist (including Lanfranco Turci, Salvatore Buglio, and Biagio De Giovanni).
+The RnP was composed of the Italian Democratic Socialists (SDI; a social-democratic party led by Enrico Boselli and Roberto Villetti), the Italian Radicals (RI; a liberal-libertarian party led by Marco Pannella and Emma Bonino), and some independent members gathered in the Association for the Rose in the Fist (including Lanfranco Turci, Salvatore Buglio, and Biagio De Giovanni).

-RnP was part of the centre-left coalition The Union, and was one of the main supporters of gay rights, abortion and euthanasia in Italian politics.

 History

-The federation was constituted in September 2005, during a convention held in Fiuggi, based on the political principles of José Luis Rodríguez Zapatero (excluding foreign policy, where the Radicals have an Atlanticist, pro-American stance), Tony Blair and Loris Fortuna.
+The federation was constituted in September 2005 during a convention held in Fiuggi, based on the political principles of José Luis Rodríguez Zapatero (excluding foreign policy, where the Radicals historically represented an Atlanticist and pro-American stance), Tony Blair, and Loris Fortuna.
 In November, its official definition was finally announced.
-Its symbol was the fist and rose, the emblem of the Socialist International and many socialist and social democratic parties around the world.
-It had been the historical logo of the Radical Party during the 1970s and the 1980s.
+Its symbol was the fist and rose, the emblem of the Socialist International (SI) and many socialist and social democratic parties around the world.
+It had been the historical logo of the Radical Party (PR) during the 1970s and the 1980s.

-The Radical component of the alliance created some friction with the more Catholic-inspired components of The Union, such as Democracy is Freedom – The Daisy and the UDEUR.
-The Socialist component was made up mostly of veterans of the Italian Socialist Party.
-There was also the so-called "third component", composed mainly by former Democrats of the Left, such as Lanfranco Turci, Salvatore Buglio and Biagio De Giovanni, gathered in the Association for the Rose in the Fist.

-In the Prodi II Cabinet the RnP was represented by Radical Emma Bonino, who served as Minister of European Affairs and International Trade.

-The alliance was disbanded in December 2007, upon which the SDI merged with the Association for the Rose in the Fist and other minor movements to form the current-day Italian Socialist Party.
+The RI component of the alliance created some friction with the more Catholic-inspired components of The Union, such as Democracy is Freedom – The Daisy (DL) and the Union of Democrats for Europe (UDEUR).
+The socialist component was made up mostly of veterans of the Italian Socialist Party (PSI).
+There was also the "third component", composed mainly by former Democrats of the Left (DS), such as Lanfranco Turci, Salvatore Buglio, and Biagio De Giovanni, who gathered in the Association for the Rose in the Fist.
+In the second Prodi government, the RnP was represented by Bonino, who served as Minister of European Affairs and International Trade.
+The alliance was disbanded in December 2007, upon which the SDI merged with the Association for the Rose in the Fist and other minor movements to form the 2007-founded Italian Socialist Party.